Azure/reliable-web-app-pattern-dotnet/prod-deployment.md

-# Steps to deploy the Network Isolated implementation
+# Steps to deploy the production deployment
 This section describes the deployment steps for the reference implementation of a reliable web application pattern with .NET on Microsoft Azure.
 These steps guide you through using the jump host that is deployed when performing a network isolated deployment because access to resources will be restricted from public network access and must be performed from a machine connected to the vnet.

 ![Diagram showing the network focused architecture of the reference implementation.](./assets/images/reliable-web-app-prod-network.svg)